suruisunstat/Python-With-Machine-Learning-/README.md

-# Python_in_Data_Analysis
+# Python Wtih Machine Learning
-Use Python to do some basic data analytics.
+Use Python to do some basic data analytics by applying machine learning algorithms.

+Python web scrapping and connect to SQL databases.